erikvalkering/pigro/docs/walkthrough/extra_laziness.md

 # Extra laziness
-One drawback of passing the image as a value dependency, is that it will be evaluated, even in the case that it might never be called.
+One drawback of passing the image as a value dependency, is that it will be evaluated *immediately*, even in the case that it might never be used.
 For example, it the following case this would unnecessarily load resources from disk:
 ```cpp
 auto render_mouse_cursor(const point_2d pos, const image &icon) -> ui_object;
 auto get_mouse_pos() -> point_2d;